 There are several reasons car insurance is so expensive in Georgia, including the cost of car repairs, unlimited premium increases and high risk of weather events and vehicle theft.
 Even with high average rates, Georgia residents can still get affordable car insurance by shopping with multiple carriers and comparing quotes.
+Our car insurance cost calculator is a great way to get anonymous quotes from various insurers based on your driving profile and location.

 The average cost of car insurance in Georgia is $1,638 per year, putting the state in the top 10 most expensive for auto insurance.